 Motel Lake McDonald

-Motel Lake MacDonald is along the shores of the largest lake in Glacier.
-It offers basic motel rooms with one or two double beds with private bathrooms.
+Motel Lake MacDonald is along the shores of Glacier’s largest lake.
+It offers basic motel rooms with one or two double beds and private bathrooms.

 Open seasonal from early June until mid-September.
 Reservations required.